steview-d/bookmarks/README.md

 Once a solid user base had been built, with a not insignificant number of Premium members, I'd switch the payment model to a monthly / annual subscription format instead of the current one-off lifetime membership system.

 #### Detailed User Statistics
 Everyone loves a bar chart, right?
-The profile page can be expanded so instead of just totalling the users bookmarks, pages & collections, there could be more detailed stats at the user level and site wide statistics too.
+The profile page can be expanded so instead of just totalling the user's bookmarks, pages & collections, there could be more detailed stats at the user level and site wide statistics too.

 #### Bookmark Sharing
 This was actually planned from the beginning and whilst it would have been relatively simple to add, time just ran out.
 Users would be able to mark individual collections and / or pages as public and each user would have their own public link, along the lines of `/users/[username]`.
-Users could share this url with others, including non-users, and make their bookmark collections publicly available.
+Users could share this URL with others, including non-users, and make their bookmark collections publicly available.

 ## Technologies Used
 ### Languages